 To see the papers in Evolution from your year, use the Web of Science (see the Guide to searching for biological literature).
 Do a Basic search with "evolution" as the Publication Name and your year as Year Published.
 This should give you a couple hundred papers to choose from.
 You can skim through all the titles, looking for something interesting, or if you have a particular topic in mind, you can add a Topic search box to your search.

 Look through the titles, pick out some that sound interesting, and look at their abstracts.
 Get the full text of the most interesting papers, skim through them, then decide on the one you want for your focal paper.
 Identify the main topic of the paper; if there are more than one, choose the one you're going to concentrate your paper about.
 Make sure the paper has been cited at least 10 times; you might want to skim through the titles of the papers that have cited your focal paper, to make sure they'll give you something substantial to write about.

-If you want to pick a completely different focal paper at some point between turning this assignment in and writing your paper, send me an e-mail asking for approval of the new focal paper.
+If at some point you decide you picked a horrible paper and you want a different one, send me an e-mail asking for approval of the new focal paper.
 It must still be in Evolution, published in your year, and it must have been cited at least 10 times.
 If at some point you want to keep the same focal paper, but concentrate on a different aspect of it than you originally planned, you don't need my approval.

-On Tuesday, March 4, you must turn in a typed list of references on your topic.
+On Tuesday, March 3, you must turn in a typed list of references on your topic.
 This will be worth four percent of your grade; one-half point will be deducted for each day it is late.
-The references must be in alphabetical order by first author, and they must be in the format shown below.
+The references must be in the format shown below.